 Magnificent Muscari – Blooming Now!

 Commonly known as grape hyacinths, muscari are small flowers that are big on style.
 These fall-planted bulbs produce charming spring flowers in beautiful hues of blue and purple.
-They are perfect for containers, or borders and combine well with most other spring-blooming flowers and plants.
+They are perfect for containers, borders and combine well with most other spring-blooming flowers and plants.

-Growing Muscari in a Garden
+Muscari in the Garden

 Most muscari are about 6″ tall, so to make a big impact, it’s best to plant them in large groups.
 One of the most stunning displays of muscari in the world is at the Keukenhof gardens in Holland.
 If you have never experienced this spring-blooming wonderland, you will want to put it on your travel bucket list!